samiev-a/VbSystemsWebsite/email-setup.md

 # Email Setup for Contact Form

 The contact form will now send emails when submitted.
-To enable email functionality, you need to set up environment variables for email service.
+To enable email functionality, you need to set up your email credentials in the `.env` file.

 ## Gmail SMTP Setup (Recommended for Testing)